Introduction

 Since the actual change of strain will be dependent upon the applied stress, it is usual to talk about the compliance rather then the strain.
 The creep shear compliance (J) can be determined from the preset shear stress (σ) and the resulting deformation (γ) through:

 Using this notion, creep curves generated using different stresses can be directly compared.
 All J(t) curves overlap with each other independent of the applied stress as long as the stress is within the Linear Viscoelastic Region (LVER)In the LVER, applied stresses are insufficient to cause structural breakdown (yielding) of the structure and hence important micro-structural properties are being measured.linear viscoelastic region.
 When this criterion is no longer met, the material is considered to have yielded.
-This is illustrated in Figure 2 from which it can be deduced for the sample under test that the yield stress is between 3 and 4 Pa since at 4 Pa, the curve no longer follows the same profile.
+This is illustrated in Figure 2 from which it can be deduced for the sample under test that the Yield StressYield stress is defined as the stress below which no flow occurs; literally behaves like a weak solid at rest and a liquid when yielded.yield stress is between 3 and 4 Pa since at 4 Pa, the curve no longer follows the same profile.
 This Application Note shows methology and data from multiple creep testing for a moisturizing lotion.

 Experimental